Individual Disability insurance riders explained

 Get a long term disability insurance quote

-If you lose your ability to earn an income, a long term disability policy can provide replacement income that lasts for years — even decades — helping you and your family maintain your lifestyle.
+If you lose your ability to earn an income, a long term disability policy, or LTD, can provide replacement income that lasts for years — even decades — helping to maintain your lifestyle.
+Disability insurance coverage is specifically designed to replace lost income.
+It can serve as confidence, providing ongoing support for you and your family during extended periods of disability.

 Frequently asked questions about disability policy riders